 Note: dx is 0 to create a vertical arrow and dy to 0 to create a horizontal arrow.

 Arrow styling using Matplotlib Arrow()

 import matplotlib.pyplot as plt #define two arrays for plotting A = [3, 5, 5, 6, 7, 8] B = [12, 14, 17, 20, 22, 27] #add arrow to plot plt.arrow(x=4, y=18, dx=0, dy=5, width=.08, facecolor='red') #display plot plt.show()

-There are various ways of styling arrows.
+Surprisingly, there are various ways of styling arrows.
 These different styling properties are applied by passing it as **kwargs argument.
-In the above example, the face color of the arrow being created is set to red.
-And, here we get a vertical arrow as we have set the value of dx to 0.
+To demonstrate, the face color of the arrow being created is set to red.
+Here we get a vertical arrow as we have set the value of dx to 0.